 Exemption based on other professional qualifications

-	You will be eligible to apply for an exemption if you have one of the following qualifications.
+You will be eligible to apply for an exemption from the Fellowship exams shown if you have one of the following qualifications.

 |A dissertation written as part of a postgraduate degree course, or certain postgraduate qualifications (see below for more information)||ST0|

 |An MBA from an institution listed in the FT Global MBA ranking at the time the MBA was awarded||ST0|